pzhaojohnson/RNA2Drawer/README.md

 Blah blah.

-## Editing Other Attributes
+## Other Customizable Attributes

-The `Edit` pulldown menu allows you to change miscellaneous aspects of the drawing:
+The `Edit` pulldown menu allows you to change other aspects of the drawing:

 &nbsp;&nbsp;`Name`: The name of the current tab.